Get all the latest data for Oslo

 Do banks lend to foreigners for homes in Oslo in 2026?

-As of early 2026, yes, some Norwegian banks do lend to foreigners for home purchases in Oslo, but approval is more selective than for residents with stable Norwegian income and full local documentation.
+As of 2026, Norwegian banks do lend to foreigners for homes in Oslo, but borrowers with Norwegian income, Norwegian tax records and local residency are much easier to approve.

 You can also read our latest update about mortgage and interest rates in Norway.